RFID in Manufacturing

 Work-In-Process (WIP), and the control of it, are critical to delivering a lean manufacturing organization.

 WIP systems provide production control systems with real-time information needed to monitor every batch and order in process and to alert for anomalies.
 The parameters monitored and recorded are used to document the production process for quality and traceability purposes.

 Moreover, RFID systems help to identify process inefficiencies and addressing them.
-Production facilities with multiple and extensive storage facilities benefit from automated product identification and reduced picking time thanks to accurate location management.
+Manufacturing facilities with multiple and extensive storage facilities benefit from automated product identification and reduced picking time thanks to accurate location management.

 The automotive industry provides examples of manufacturing asset systems applied to tooling equipment.

-General Motors has a dedicated team in charge of tracking thousands of tooling equipment involved in the production of critical components.
+General Motors has a dedicated team in charge of managing thousands of tooling equipment involved in the manufacturing of critical components.
 With tooling distributed across hundreds of sites within a complex production and supply organization, managing tooling equipment has become a key feature of GM suppliers' organization.